 Instructions

-- Wash lemons and limes, pat dry and thinly slice into approx. ¼ inch slices.
-Make sure you don’t slice them too thin or you will lose the pulp of the lemons and limes as they boil.
+- Wash lemons and limes, pat dry and thinly slice into approx. 1/8-1/4 inch slices.
+Make sure you don’t slice them too thin or you will lose the pulp as they boil.

 - Lower to a simmer and add a layer of sliced lemons (don’t overcrowd them) to one pot and sliced limes in the other pot.
-Simmer lemons and limes for 15-20 mins or until skins are translucent.
-Carefully transfer to a drying rack, lined with paper towel.
+Simmer lemons and limes for 20-25 mins or until translucent.
+Carefully transfer to a drying rack, lined with wax paper.
 Repeat until you’ve used all the lemon/lime slices.

 Notes

-Store sugared fruit between pieces of waxed or parchment paper and place in an airtight container for 1 week.
+Store sugared fruit between pieces of waxed or parchment paper and place in a container with the lid ajar for 1 month.

 Reserve syrup for another use.